KeshKunal/Sortify/README.md

 * **Data Management:** The app uses **Firebase (Firestore and Storage)** as its cloud-based data management system.
 * **Advanced Features:** The project integrates with the Firebase suite, a comprehensive backend service, to handle authentication, database, and file storage.
 * **Clean, User-Friendly Design:** The UI is designed to be intuitive, visually appealing, and easy to navigate, ensuring a positive user experience.

 ---
+## 🚧 Current Status & Future Roadmap

+This project is under active development.
+While the core features are functional, I am continuously working on fixing bugs and adding new features to enhance the user experience.

+Here are some of the key features planned for upcoming releases:

+* **Request Tracking:** Implementing a status tracker for users to see the current stage of their upload requests (e.g., Pending Approval, Approved, Scheduled for Pickup, Completed).
+* **Recycler Marketplace:** Giving users the option to choose from a list of different local recyclers or waste collectors based on ratings and proximity.
+* **Competitive Points System:**
+    * Showing users the **expected points** they can earn for their items before submitting a request.
+    * Allowing users to **compare reward offers** from different recyclers to maximize their earnings.
+* **Performance improvements** and ongoing bug fixes.

+Contributions and suggestions are always welcome!

+---